In 2014 a new concept was initiated to help eradicate low literacy: Literacy Houses

 B) Literacy House Coordinator

 The Literacy House coordinator fulfils a pivotal role within the Literacy House and its broader network.
-Literacy House coordinators employed by a library have the opportunity to take a course to qualify as a Basic Skills counsellor.
+Literacy House coordinators employed by a library have the opportunity to take a course to qualify as a Essential Skills counsellor.

 This 8- day training provides information regarding the social domain and looks at various client groups and their various needs, wishes and options.
 Attention is paid to staying in contact and effective collaboration.
 The course also seeks to improve knowledge of language levels and available materials.